-- In a large enough blow, season the meat with 1½ tablespoon of curry powder, salt, all-purpose seasoning, pimento, ginger, scotch bonnet pepper, scallion, onion and garlic.
-Drizzle about 2-3 tablespoon of oil over the meat and rub the seasoning into the meat and leave to marinate for a minimum of 2 hours.
+- In a large enough bowl, season the meat with 1½ tablespoon of curry powder, salt, all-purpose seasoning, pimento, ginger, scotch bonnet pepper, scallion, onion, and garlic.
+Drizzle about 2-3 tablespoons of oil over the meat and rub the seasoning in and leave to marinate for a least 2 hours (overnight is best).

-- Place a sauce pan on medium heat and add about 2 tablespoon of cooking oil and the remaining one tablespoon curry powder.
-Let to oil hot (make sure not to burn the curry powder).
+- Place a pot on medium heat and add about 2 tablespoon of cooking oil and the remaining one tablespoon curry powder.
+Let the oil heat up (make sure not to burn the curry powder).

 - Add the goat meat and allow it to seared on all sides.

-- Add enough water to the pot to just about cover the meat.
-Cover and leave to cook for a hour and 30 minutes to 2 hours or until meat tender.
-Check occasionally to make sure enough water is alway in the pot.
+- Add enough water to the pot to cover the meat.
+Cover and leave to cook for an hour and 30 minutes to 2 hours or until meat tender.
+Occasionally, check to make sure enough water is always in the pot.

 - Add the potato and fresh time and leave to simmer on low heat until the potato is cooked and sauce is thicken.